Mr Chris Akroyd

 Tel 01963 440040

 Amenities and Activities at St Michael’s

-Please note that the church building is currently restricted due to the coronavirus restrictions and that church services have been suspended due to the increased risk of transmitting the new variant of the coronavirus.
+Please note that access to the church building is currently restricted due to the coronavirus restrictions and that church services have been suspended due to the increased risk of transmitting the new variant of the coronavirus.

 Situated in the centre of its lovely churchyard at the heart of the village, St Michael’s offers a sanctuary of peace, for quiet contemplation, and welcomes everyone.
 The church is open from 9.00am – 4.00pm daily.

 At St Michael’s Blackford we celebrate Morning Prayer on the second Sunday of each month at 9.30am, and Holy Communion on the fourth and fifth Sundays monthly at 8.00am.
 Tea and Coffee are served in the church after every service.
 All welcome!

 We welcome all financial contributions to the Church.
 For further information please contact one of the Church Wardens.

 St Michael’s Church lies at the heart of this small village, whose population is a third of what it was at the beginning of Queen Victoria’s reign.
 It’s beautifully simple nave, chancel, and tower date from Norman times in the 12th century, when it was a chapel dependant on Maperton.
 The south doorway, font and some masonry are Norman, though the church is substantially perpendicular dating from the 15th century when the tower was finished, the chancel and north wall rebuilt to include the rood staircase, and south porch added.
 Pews and a musician’s gallery were added in the 18th century; the wagon ceiling was restored and the gallery removed in the 19th century; and the Rood screen added in the 20th century.